 - Stealing credit for work (e.g., presenting a co-worker’s idea as their own)

-- Causing problems between colleagues (e.g., twisting words one co-worker said about another person)
+- Causing problems between colleagues (e.g., twisting one co-worker’s words said about another person)

 - Creating false stories about co-workers (e.g., false accusations of harassment)

-- Destroying a co-worker’s confidence (e.g., questioning their methods even if they are correct, or undermining their complaints even though they’re legitimate)
+- Destroying a co-worker’s confidence (e.g., questioning their methods or undermining their complaints even when legitimate)

-Gaslighting at work can happen in three scenarios:
+Gaslighting at work often occurs in three scenarios:

 - Managers gaslighting employees